birb-linux/screenrecord/README.md

-# screencapture
+# screenrecord

 ## Installation
-To install screencapture to /usr/local/bin, run the following
+To install screenrecord to /usr/local/bin, run the following
 ```sh
 make install
 ```